Russian regions run low on vaccines as COVID-19 cases jump

 Russia reported 21,665 new COVID-19 cases on Saturday, more than a third of them in Moscow, taking the official national tally since the pandemic began to nearly 5.5 million.

-The government’s coronavirus task force said 619 people had died of COVID-19-linked causes in the past 24 hours, the highest number since late December and pushing the overall death toll to 132,683.
+The government’s coronavirus task force said 619 people had died of COVID-19-linked causes in the past 24 hours, the highest number since late December.

-St Petersburg, Russia’s second-largest city, saw a record daily death toll from the novel coronavirus of 107 in the past 24 hours.

 ($1 = 72.0870 roubles)